MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

 ### Full Inventory Update Mode

-It is possible to request the Inventory to be updated for some period via API call - [Request ARI Update](mews-api.md#request-ari-update).
+It is possible to request the Inventory to be updated for some period via API call - [Request ARI Update ](mews-api.md#request-ari-update).
 Or it is possible that property employee uses this mode to push latest data manually.
 Data sent in this mode is always data for **all** connected rate plans and space types combinations.

 ### Delta Inventory Update Mode